Home: bestmedicalaid.co.za

 Medical aids add procedure co-payments as well.

-Protect yourself against these potential threats, by joining Cura's GAP or top-up insurance plan.
+Protect yourself by joining Zest's GAP or top-up insurance plan.

 This separate insurance will cover most in-hospital claim shortfalls and any co-payments.
-It is a vital safety net, ensuring you have adequate benefits for medical treatments without bearing the full burden of unexpected costs.
+It is a vital safety net, ensuring you have enough to cover medical treatments, without having to pay for unexpected costs.

-dentalSpecialised Dental treatments can be extremely expensive!
+Affordable dental insurance South AfricaSpecialised Dental treatments can be extremely expensive!

-The costs of braces, root canal, implants and so on, can run into thousands of rand.
-Most treatments are done out of hospital, so are funded from your savings.
 That can result in less money available for other medical needs and family limits being used on one member only!

-Dental treatment is something we all need and it is vital you consider the Best Dental Insurance Plan OR Most Affordable Dental Planin South Africa.
+Dental treatment is something we all need and it is vital you consider the Best Dental Insurance Plan

-No Medical Aid or have a Hospital Plan only?
 This plan will help you meet the high costs of both normal and specialised dentistry!

 I am a licenced Healthcare Adviser, here to ensure you get the very best out of your cover.